 A Brokerage Blog

 You’re thinking, “um, that sounds boring.”
 Well, surprise!
 I kept your interest in THIS one so far!
-Having a well maintained brokerage blog can promote your brand as a whole, and as a bonus, brings you interested agents.
-Blogging can become time consuming, but put in the necessary work.
+Having a well-maintained brokerage blog can promote your brand as a whole, and also help with real estate agent recruiting.
+Blogging can become time-consuming, but put in the necessary work.
 It will become a valuable asset to your brokerage.
 An effective blog can skyrocket your search engine optimization, and be a hub spot for new potential agents to gather information about your brokerage.

 It doesn’t have to be plain text.
 You can incorporate social media, video work and pretty pictures into your blog as well.
 Post the articles you and your agents write to attract attention to your site and create more traffic for it.
 Video work is a tool that is growing in popularity every year.
 Video testimonials from current agents in your brokerage, as well as video content even as basic as an office tour, can be a very useful agent recruitment tool.
 Positive videos that show a great work environment are not only attractive to potential new agents, but clients as well.
 When you peruse the internet for any given topic, aren’t you more likely to click a 30-60 second video?
 Your target audience is too.